alerch97/weather-forecast-app/README.md

 # Web-App for Weather Forecasting
 This little Web-App uses current weather forecast data from https://openweathermap.org/ .
+From the free version API you can get 5 days forecast with a 3-hour step.
-The free version You can type in a city/place, choose the number of forecasting days and change between a temperature plot or the forecast of the sky conditions.
+You can type in a city/place, choose the number of forecasting days and change between a temperature plot or the forecast of the sky conditions.

 Clone the repo, get a personal API_KEY from OpenWeatherMap, save it on your computer as a environment variable under "WEATHER_API" and start the web app by typing this command in the terminal: